SEO for real estate agents: Content, Real estate keywords for SEO, and more

 Long tail keywords are longer keywords/key phrases with usually 3-5 keywords inside the phrase.
 Long tail keywords are more specific, which allows for higher search intent from the searcher’s side causing greater chances of conversions.
 Long tail keywords are also less competitive to rank for, due to the added specified keywords, and can still get decent search volumes.

-Examples of long tail keywords include: “buy one bedroom condo”, “homes for sale in Bangkok”, “rent condo in Bangkok Sukhumvit”, etc.
+Examples of long tail real estate keywords for SEO include: “buy one bedroom condo”, “homes for sale in Bangkok”, “rent condo in Bangkok Sukhumvit”, etc.

 While including the keywords that you would like to rank for in your content is important, it is also important that you do not include them too much.